frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **3120:** Given is the context of story **3110**.
 I want that checkpoints corresponding to the same inputs and outputs to external systems are matched.
 This statement is intended to clarify the "intelligent choice" of story **3110**.

 NOTE: Details of the algorithm implied in **3110** and **3120** are not needed here.
 We can make Cypress tests to test that the user will be happy with the algorithm.

+**3140:** Given is that I am comparing a failed test report (story **3100**).
+As a user, I want the option to copy text so that I can paste it elsewhere.
+This helps me to cooperate with my colleagues and it helps me to analyse rerun failures.

 **3200:** As a Frank developer I want the option to download reports and upload them later.
 This allows me to save reports if I do not trust the persistent storage provided by the Frank!Framework.
 It also allows me to remove tests from my test cases without losing the test permanently.